 You may find building a home for your rabbit is easier and less expensive than buying a rabbit cage.
 This allows you to create a custom home of any size for any number of rabbits.
 Many rabbit owners have used “nic cubes”–Neat Idea Cubes or wire storage cubes–to build elaborate cages for their buns.
 These cubes are easily purchased online or in stores like Wal-Mart or Target.
 While they’re meant to build customizable shelving units for closets or basements, they’re absolutely perfect for build a rabbit condo.

-It does require a little bit of creativity, but the only materials you need are the NIC cubes, zip ties or cable ties to secure each panel, and material for flooring and shelves.
+It does require a little bit of creativity, but the only materials you need are the NIC cubes, zip ties or cable ties to secure each panel and material for flooring and shelves (or buy this kit).

 For flooring, a piece of linoleum or a tarp will work well for messy rabbits who don’t have great litter habits.
 Corrugated plastic (like those used for outdoor signs) can work well if you find a large enough sheet that you can cut to size (try contacting local custom sign stores to see what sizes they have).